sergadin/dbd-oracle/README.md

 The effectve query would be
 `"SELECT * FROM somewhere WHERE flag = :1 OR updated_at > :2"`.
-If question mark appears inside a quoted string of the SQL query, then the effective query could not be identical to the original one.
+If a question mark appears inside a quoted string of the SQL query, then the effective query could not be identical to the original one.
+The rule of thumb is to avoid using French punctuation style in literal constants inside the main body of SQL queries (bound strings are processed as is), and to put space before every placeholder.
 Automatic substitution of question marks may be disabled by setting `format-placeholders` key parameter of `dbi:connect` to NIL.

 ## Testing